plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | And, like bright metal on a sullen ground,
+    | But thou, contracted to thine own bright eyes,
-    | Consideration like an angel came.
+    | Feed'st thy light'st flame with self-substantial fuel.

 #.